Jabal Saraj District

-Jabal Sarāj or Jabal al-Sirāj (جبلسراج) is a district of Parwan province located north of the capital Kabul, Afghanistan.
-Located near Charikar, Gulbahar and the Salang Pass, it is surrounded by the high peaks of mountains.
-During summer, people from Kabul and other provinces come to Jabal Saraj for vacation.
-The capital is the town of Jabal Saraj.
+Jabal Sarāj or Jabal al-Sirāj (جبلسراج) is one of the districts of Afghanistan located in the Parwan Province.
+Jabul Saraj is near Charikar, Gulbahar and the Salang Pass.
+It is surrounded by the high peaks of mountains.
+During the summers, many residents of Kabul and other provinces visit Jabal Saraj for site seeing and picnic purposes.
+The capital of the district is the town of Jabal Saraj.

-Jabal Saraj is a historic village of Afghanistan named by King Habibullah in the beginning of the 20th century as this district was one of the favourite sightseeing areas for the King with a special palace for the summer.
+Jabal Saraj is a historic village of Afghanistan named by Habibullah Khan in the beginning of the 20th century as this district was one of the favorite sightseeing areas for the King with a special palace for the summer.
 Jabal Saraj's economy relies on a textile factory, built in 1937, a cement factory and agriculture.
 The grand historic palace, built in 1907, was rebuilt in 2019 and opened as the Museum of Afghan Jihad and Resistance, about the anti-Soviet war resistance.